tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 As above, you can provide the username with the `-UserName` parameter.

 This approach is useful when you want to take a snapshot of your infrastructure and upload it directly to the Tidal Platform in one command.
 Since we're uploading the result immediately, this approach will only work on a server which has `tidal tools` installed and which is connected to the internet.

+#### Gather Process Stats

+You also can optionally capture metrics about processes running on the server using the command-line flag `-ProcessStats`.
+It will capture the following metadata for each process.

+- User
+- Process Name
+- Process Path
+- Memory Used (MB)
+- Max Memory Used (MB)
+- Total Alive Time
+- PID
+- PPID

+To enable capturing process metrics and pipe the output to Tidal Accelerator use:

+    ./runner.ps1 -ProcessStats | tidal sync servers

+With this, you can also access this information on the Tidal Accelerator platform from `https://my_workspace.tidal.cloud/servers/your_server_id/process-stats`

+{% include image.html file="process_stats.png" %}

 #### Run Machine Stats in a Scheduled Task